GANs for Medical Image Synthesis: An Empirical Study: Introduction

 \section{Introduction}

 During the last decade, machine learning have been widely adopted mainly due to the advent of deep neural networks and their state-of-the-art results on a variety of medical imaging tasks.
-Meanwhile, the introduction of Generative Adversarial Networks (GANs) by Goodfellow \etal \cite{Goodfellow2014GenerativeAN} drove generative modeling and data synthesis to levels of quality never achieved before.
+Meanwhile, the introduction of Generative Adversarial Networks (GANs) by \cite{Goodfellow2014GenerativeAN} drove generative modeling and data synthesis to levels of quality never achieved before.
 The research on GANs grew at an ever increasing pace, with each iteration pushing back the limits of image quality.
-Perhaps, one notable breakthrough in image quality came from Brock \etal \cite{Brock2019LargeSG} and their {\em Big GAN}.
-Not so long after, another dramatic jump in the quality and diversity of generated images came with {\em Style GAN} \cite{Karras2019ASG} which exhibited highly realistic high-resolution human faces.
+Perhaps, one notable breakthrough in image quality came from \cite{Brock2019LargeSG} and their {\em Big GAN}.
+Not so long after, another dramatic jump in the quality and diversity of generated images came with {\em Style GAN} \citep{Karras2019ASG} which exhibited highly realistic high-resolution human faces.
 Motivated by the impressive results achieved by GANs on natural images, the goal of this work is to evaluate how well these machines perform on medical data, an area well-known for its smaller datasets and strict anatomical requirements.

-\subsection{Medical Image analysis}
+\subsection{Medical image analysis}

-Medical image analysis aims at extracting information about a patient's condition with little, or no, invasive procedures.
+Medical image analysis aims to extract uninvasively information about a patient's medical condition.
 Medical images are images acquired from one of multiple modalities, be it Magnetic Resonance Imaging (MRI), Computed Tomography (CT), Positron Emission Tomography (PET), or Ultrasound (US) to name a few.
 The acquired images are generally processed using image analysis and/or computer vision techniques to extract certain useful information about the data at hand, for example, to classify whether the case is normal or pathological.
 One of the most routine tasks in clinical practice is image contouring, or segmentation.
 Image segmentation is the operation of outlining parts of the images that belong to certain classes of interest.
 For example, in the case of cardiac MRI, one may delineate the left ventricular cavity and myocardium with the objective of measuring blood volumes and contraction rates.